towrig/spirited_fighting/README.md

 # Plan of attack
-1. move camera on keypress
+1. ~~move camera on keypress~~
-2. orient camera based on mouse position
+2. ~~orient camera based on mouse position~~
+3. implement a particle system using the compute shader
-3. inverse kinematics research
+4. inverse kinematics research

 # Ideas